ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 Each Season, a New Focus

 This is a living curriculum — it breathes with the land, changes with the light, and meets children exactly where they are.
-With inspirations pulled from Treehouse School House's Nature Studies and Art Lesson that support our themes.
+With inspirations pulled from Treehouse School House's Nature Studies and Art Lessons that support each nature theme.

 🌸 Spring — Awakening